 While we’re fairly new residents of Washington, DC, we’re well accustomed to the city grind.
-And like many city dwellers, we really appreciate taking a relaxing break to the countryside.
-Two and a half hours south of DC, is the lovely and historic town of Charlottesville, where among other things, Thomas Jefferson founded the University of Virginia there.
+And like many city dwellers, we appreciate a relaxing break to the countryside.
+Two and a half hours south of Washington, DC, is the lovely and historic town of Charlottesville, where among other things, Thomas Jefferson founded the University of Virginia there.
 The beautiful college town is lined with great restaurants and hip bars.
 Visitors can tour his former home at Monticello.
 Nearby is historic Prospect Hill Plantation Inn, where we recently stayed for a romantic weekend away.

 Storied History at Prospect Hill Inn